Custody & Visitation Law

 A family court will usually modify the current custody order or child visitation order when they see a substantial change in circumstances and believe the modification will be in the child’s best interests.

 In most states, child custody and parenting time can be modified by a mutual agreement or after a hearing via a court order.
 If you do this by mutual agreement with your co-parent, you still may need a judge’s approval so it is a binding court order, especially if the modification was a significant change.

-Common reasons for child custody modification requests may include:
+Common reasons for child custody modification requests include:

-An experienced family law attorney will be experienced with the system and likely very knowledgeable of the other attorneys and judged involved.
-A reputable family law attorney will serve as your ally in working to secure a child custody modification that makes the most sense for your family and the needs of your children.
+There are many reasons why working with an experienced child custody attorney may help you secure a court decision that is truly in your child’s best interests.
+An experienced family law attorney knows the system and is likely knowledgeable of the other attorneys and judges involved.
+They can guide you through the system in working to secure a child custody modification that makes the most sense for your family and the needs of your children.